Starflyers: Art

 Managing artist Fred Dinada designed the Katie Cadet in 2001.
 Some of his artwork was salvaged from concepts that were not used in his previous project Reader Rabbit Preschool: Sparkle Star Rescue.
 Additional artwork was added by Cat & Dog Productions, Igloo Animations, and Tim Nelson.
 Some lineart was worked on by Gerald Broas who used a 2B pencil to hand draw the backgrounds and characters on 12 field animation paper.
 Animations and background were worked on by Fred Dianda.
-To allow all the content to fit on CD, all digitised images had to been converted from True colors to 256 colors and simplicity was applied to reduce quality loss.
+To allow all the content to fit on CD, all digitised images had to be converted from true colors to 256 colors and simplicity was applied to reduce quality loss.
 The animation was produced and led by Eileen Gay.

 Educational goals

-The Starflyers games consist of a good mix of arcade and puzzle games without any pressuring time limit to enhance players' critical thinking and problem solving, memory sequencing and creativity skills as well as developing eye-hand coordination for mastering basic computer skills.
+The Starflyers games consist of a mix of arcade and puzzle games without any pressuring time limit, designed to enhance players' critical thinking and problem-solving, memory-sequencing, and creativity skills, as well as developing eye-hand coordination for mastering basic computer skills.